What is Head Start and

 COMMUNITY COUNCIL OF IDAHO – MIGRANT AND SEASONAL HEAD START

-Serving Migrant and Seasonal Farmworker Families in Ada, Bingham, Bonneville, Canyon, Cassia, Clark, Elmore, Fremont, Gem, Gooding, Jefferson, Jerome, Madison, Minidoka, Owyhee, Payette, Power, Twin Falls and Washington Counties
+Serving Migrant and Seasonal Farmworker Families in Ada, Bingham, Bonneville, Canyon, Cassia, Clark, Elmore, Fremont, Gem, Gooding, Jefferson, Jerome, Lincoln, Madison, Minidoka, Owyhee, Payette, Power, Twin Falls and Washington Counties

 EASTERN IDAHO COMMUNITY ACTION PARTNERSHIP HEAD START